-For any of you who have read our previous CBD articles, CBD for MS may not come as that much of a surprise.
-Research has revealed that CBD seems to interact deeply with the neurons in our brains in a positive way, and as MS can wreak havoc on the nervous system, thus, the idea of CBD for MS is not farfetched.
-Today we will be exploring the potential of CBD for MS in our fifth HealthyTOKYO article on CDB, taking a look into why MS is such complicated condition to live with and what CBD related research has to say regarding MS.
+Using CBD to treat MS may not come as that much of a surprise.
+Research has revealed that CBD seems to interact deeply with the neurons in our brains in a positive way.
+As MS can wreak havoc on the nervous system, the idea of using CBD to treat MS is not farfetched.
+Today we will be exploring the potential of using CBD for MS in our HealthyTOKYO article on CBD, taking a look into why MS is such a complicated condition to live with and what CBD-related research has to say regarding MS.

 What is CBD?

 Cannabidiol, frequently abbreviated as CBD, is a chemical compound that is sourced from the Cannabis Sativa L. plant.
-It is one of many compounds classified as cannabinoids, which are shown to interact with receptors in the brain and throughout the body, reported to produce a variety of positive effects such as relief from anxiety and depression, to alleviating pain and helping you sleep.
+It is one of many compounds classified as a cannabinoid.
+Cannabinoids are shown to interact with receptors in the brain and throughout the body and are reported to produce a variety of positive effects such as relief from anxiety and depression, alleviating pain, and aiding sleep.
 It can be extracted from marijuana or hemp, and when produced correctly, can be completely free of THC.
-Please have a look at the other HealthyTOKYO articles on CBD to get a more in depth explanation regarding CBD and its applications.

 What is MS?

 MS, or “Multiple Sclerosis”, is a condition that causes the immune system to attack the central nervous system.
-This attack damages the fibers of the central nervous system, such as the brain, spinal chord and optic nerves, and causes scaring to these fibers, which in tun disrupts communication between the brain and other parts of the body.
+This attack damages the fibers of the central nervous system, such as the brain, spinal cord, and optic nerves, and causes scarring to these fibers.
+This in turn disrupts communication between the brain and other parts of the body.
 Those who suffer from MS feel its effect in a variety of ways and the severity of the symptoms depends on the individual.

-Compared to other diseases, Multiple Sclerosis is fairly uncommon affecting about 2 million people worldwide of which a high concentration are women with Northern European ancestry aged 20 to 55.
+Compared to other diseases, Multiple Sclerosis is fairly uncommon, affecting about 2 million people worldwide.
+A high concentration of those affected are women with Northern European ancestry aged 20 to 55.
 Unfortunately, the root cause of MS is still somewhat unclear, but genetics and family history may help indicate its initial onset.

 What research has been conducted on CBD for MS?

-Before going into the potential of CBD for MS, we must re-acknowledge that the disease is so varied from patient to patient, even prescribed pharmaceuticals only have a reported 25% efficacy at reducing MS symptoms.
+Before going into the potential of using CBD for MS, we must re-acknowledge that the disease is so varied from patient to patient, even prescribed pharmaceuticals only have a reported 25% efficacy at reducing MS symptoms.
 Thus, it is no wonder that patients who suffer from MS may want to look into alternative forms of relief.
-The US National Library of Medicine itself has noted that CBD holds the potential to relieve issues of spasticity (a state in which muscles are continuously contracted) and both clinical and preclinical research suggest that cannabinoids like CBD can help with spasticity, inflammation, chronic pain, and depression (see our article on CDB for Depression for more information).
+The US National Library of Medicine itself has noted that CBD holds the potential to relieve issues of spasticity (a state in which muscles are continuously contracted).
+Both clinical and preclinical research suggest that cannabinoids like CBD can help with spasticity, inflammation, chronic pain, and depression (see our article on CBD for Depression for more information).

 As with many of the other reported applications of CBD, there is a large amount of anecdotal evidence that suggests it may help relieve symptoms of MS. There are an increasing number of MS patients who have turned to medical marijuana, which contains cannabinoids such as CBD, and claim its efficacy in improving mobility and pain relief.